-We have been unable to identify a legitimate interest the requester may have in accessing the personal data of those requesting call in of the planning applications.
+We have been unable to identify a legitimate interest the requester may have in accessing the personal data of those corresponding during the processing of the request to call in the application.

 2. Necessity test

 I am not aware of another method via which the requestor could obtain the identities of the parties involved in the correspondence subject to this request.
 Disclosure under EIR would be necessary to identify the relevant personal data of those parties.